NethServer/ns8-docs/modules.rst

 Software repositories
 ---------------------

-Software repositories are the sources of modules metadata.
+Software repositories contain applications metadata, which is constituted by the index of applications, along with their descriptions and additional information on how to obtain them.

+The list of configured repositories is accessible by different ways:

+* In the ``Settings`` page: click the ``Software repositories`` card.

-The list of configured repositories is accessible by clicking on the ``Software repository`` item under the three-dots menu on the top right corner of the software center.
+* In the ``Software Center`` page: click the ``Software repository`` item under the three-dots menu on the top right corner of the page.

-NethServer comes with a set of software repositories.
+NethServer comes with a default set of software repositories in both enabled and disabled state.

+NethForge is a repository of applications built by the NethServer community, initially set in a disabled state.

 To add your own repository click on the :guilabel:`Add repository` button.
 Then fill all required fields: